Samsung/TizenRT/tools/trap/HowToUseTrap.md

        board_crashdump(up_getsp(), this_task(), (uint8_t *)filename, lineno);
 #endif
 ```
-5. In dump_tool.c, configure correct port parameters for the the board's tty serial device port n configure_tty function.
+5. In trap.c, configure correct port parameters for the the board's tty serial device port n configure_tty function.
 Like BaudRate, StopBits, Parity, Databits, HardwareFlowControl.
-6. In dump_tool.c, add if the serial device port does not exist already.
+6. In trap.c, add if the serial device port does not exist already.
 ```
         /* Get the tty type  */
         if (!strcmp(dev_file, "/dev/ttyUSB1")) {